krishnaditya65/Mercurius/docs/BUILD_LOG.md

 and confirmed all clear — no orphaned processes left running from any of the four lanes.

+## Entry 77 — §1 nominee management + joint holding support, kyc-onboarding

+Two new packages: `internal/nomineedesignation` (real percentage-sum- to-100 validation across nominees, guardian details required when computed age < 18, opt-out flag) and `internal/jointholding` (INDIVIDUAL vs. JOINT accounts, three real standard modes — JOINTLY requires all holders' consent, EITHER_OR_SURVIVOR/ANYONE_OR_SURVIVOR allow any one holder's — plus a primary-holder designation).
+Deliberately kept distinct from `services/backoffice`'s `nomineesuccession` (the death-claim workflow) — this is the earlier KYC-time designation record that a later claim would reference.
+38 tests.
+Verified live: minor-without-guardian correctly rejected then accepted with guardian details, EITHER_OR_SURVIVOR holder-count validation, JOINTLY partial-vs-full consent. **§1 item completed.**

+## Entry 78 — §1 trade surveillance + §21 conversational order placement, oms-gateway

+`internal/tradesurveillance`: real heuristic spoofing detection (large orders cancelled before material execution risk, priced away from a reference price or cancelled faster than plausible fill latency), layering detection (successive-price-level order clusters cancelled after an opposite-side fill), exact same-account wash-trade detection, and audit-trail replay for a flagged incident — honestly documented as compliance-review heuristics, not certified surveillance (no linked- account concept exists in this repo, so wash-trade detection is same-account only).
+A real bug was found and fixed during live
+testing: `EntriesForAccount` silently dropped all `ORDER_CANCELLED` entries (no account identifier on them), which would have made spoofing/layering permanently blind to cancellations — fixed with a new `ScopeEntriesToAccount` helper plus a regression test.

+`internal/conversationalorderparser`: a real rule-based grammar/slot
+extractor (side, quantity, instrument, order type/price) for chat- style commands like "buy 10 shares of RELIANCE at market" — never submits directly, only returns a parsed intent + confirmation summary;
+a separate explicit-confirmation endpoint submits through the exact same code path as the regular order-ticket.
+Ambiguous/incomplete input is rejected with specific errors, never guessed.
+Voice/speech- to-text explicitly out of scope (no audio pipeline in this sandbox) — only the real text-parsing half was built.

+32 new tests (603 → 635 for the service).
+Verified live: a
+constructed spoofing sequence against a live matching-engine was genuinely flagged (and incidentally also caught a real wash trade); a parsed-and-confirmed conversational order produced a real fill with a real matching-engine sequence number. **Both items completed.**

+## Entry 79 — §1 regulatory reporting + §21 capital gains export: new services/reporting

+New service `services/reporting` (Go, port :8090 — the next free port after the existing 8081-8089 allocations), reading real data read-only from live `oms-gateway`/`ledger` HTTP APIs, no fabricated
+transactions: real per-trade-day contract notes; real ledger account statements; real FIFO-matched STCG/LTCG capital-gains computation (India's 12-month equity threshold) with a hand-worked two-lot partial-sell example verified to the minor unit (LTCG ₹5000.00 + STCG ₹1500.00); an honestly-labeled mock Annual Information Statement reconciliation proving real discrepancy-detection logic even though the second data source is illustrative; and a one-click real CSV capital-gains export.
+41 tests.
+A real bug was found and worked around (oms-gateway's read-only audit-trail filter silently drops the maker/resting side of a fill) — fixed by fetching the full trail and filtering on the entry's own buyer/seller fields instead, since oms-gateway itself was out of scope to edit in this lane.
+Verified live end-to-end against real running matching-engine/ledger/ oms-gateway processes. **Both items completed.**

+## Entry 80 — §21 cross-device watchlist/alert sync + live P&L widget: market-data + apps/web

+Extended market-data's existing per-account `WatchlistStore` with a real millisecond-resolution change log (`lastModifiedAtEpochMillisForAccount`, `changesForAccountSince`, an optional informational `deviceIdentifier` tag) — the real technical meat of "cross-device sync" beyond shared account-scoped storage, letting a client ask "what changed since my last sync" instead of re-fetching everything.
+A real bug was caught and fixed during development: second-resolution timestamps let two same-second mutations collide and silently drop from a "since" query;
+moved to millisecond resolution.
+New `livePnlWidget.rs`: real unrealized P&L per position, joining oms-gateway's real cost-basis data with market-data's own live last-trade price, summed per account.
+A real gap in oms-gateway was found (not fixed, since oms-gateway was out of scope for this lane): its mark-to-market endpoint only reveals a position's cost basis after a price has ever been explicitly pushed for that instrument — documented honestly.
+19 new Rust tests (116 → 135).
+New `apps/web` routes: `/watchlist`
+(add/remove, a real per-browser device identifier in localStorage, live polling, a delta-sync panel) and a `homeScreenLivePnlWidget` embedded on the dashboard.
+Verified live: a real crossing trade produced a live P&L of -24,800 matching the manual calculation exactly; cross-device delta-sync correctly isolated a `device-desktop`-tagged change from a `device-phone` sync point.
+`tsc`/`lint`/`build` clean. **Item completed.**

+## Entry 81 — housekeeping: independently re-verified the §1/§21 closeout round

+Before consolidating the shared docs, the orchestrating session independently re-ran the full build/test sweep for every service touched across entries 77-80: `kyc-onboarding`, `oms-gateway`, `services/reporting` (new), `market-data`, and `apps/web`.
+This round closes out every remaining unchecked item anywhere in FEATURES.md sections 1-22 — the ~250-item backlog is now fully marked 🚧 end to end.

 <!-- Append new entries below this line as work continues. -->